DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: Problem Formulation

 subject to $w_i\in[0,1]$ and $\sum_i w_i=1$, where $\mathcal{W}$ denotes the feasible set of normalized weight vectors.

-The above optimization is nonlinear and highly dependent on the beam geometry through the matrix $\bm{H}$ in~\eqref{eq:linear}.
-Since $\bm{H}$ varies rapidly with satellite motion and beam scheduling, solving~\eqref{eq:opt_problem} analytically or by exhaustive search is computationally prohibitive.
+The above optimization is nonlinear and highly dependent on the satellite geometry through the matrix $\bm{H}$ in~\eqref{eq:linear}.
+Since $\bm{H}$ varies rapidly with satellite motion and the time-varying set of visible/serving satellite links, solving~\eqref{eq:opt_problem} analytically or by exhaustive search is computationally prohibitive.
 Conventional heuristic methods assign fixed or power-based weights that cannot adapt to dynamic link conditions.

-To overcome these limitations, we reformulate the beam-weight optimization as a sequential decision-making problem, where an agent learns to adjust $\bm{w}$ based on observed beam features and positioning feedback.
+To overcome these limitations, we reformulate the satellite-weight optimization as a sequential decision-making problem, where an agent learns to adjust $\bm{w}$ based on observed satellite-link features and positioning feedback.
 This motivates the proposed DRL approach detailed in Section~\ref{sec:proposed_dqn}.
-The continuous weight vector is discretized into a finite set of beam-selection and coarse-weight combinations to ensure tractable DQN training while maintaining sufficient action granularity.
+To support practical deployability and numerical stability, the continuous weight vector is quantized into a finite action set: (i) it matches hardware-friendly weight granularity (e.g., codebook-like control), (ii) it mitigates ill-conditioning in the augmented WLS inversion under noisy beams, and (iii) it yields a tractable discrete action space for DQN training.